Calculus 1

 There will be three in-class exams plus a two hour comprehensive final exam.
 No makeup exam will be given unless the excuse for missing the scheduled exam is acceptable to the instructor.
 Any makeup exam must be taken before the next regularly scheduled exam.
 No exam grade will be dropped.

-Assignments and Projects
+Assignments

 Course Objectives